 Sylvania Silverstar Ultra Halogen Headlight Bulbs

-Sylvania is another popular halogen headlight bulbs brand and provide another performance based alternative.
-The Silverstar Ultra 9004 are designed to provide excellent road visibility and clarity compared with OEM bulbs.
+Sylvania is another popular halogen headlight bulb brand and they provide another performance based alternative.
+The Silverstar Ultra 9004 is designed for excellent road visibility and clarity compared with OEM headlight bulbs.

 Features of the SilverStar Ultra bulb by Sylvania include:

 The SilverStar Ultra bulb by Sylvania is one of the brightest headlight bulbs available that still meets the DOT regulations.
 Sylvania also provide other variations of halogen bulbs but the Ultra bulbs are the ones to go for.

 Overall, they are great all round bulbs but when you compared them against the Philips white headlight bulbs, they are fairly pricey.Check it Out

 Philips VisionPlus OEM Bulbs

 For those on a budget that are not looking for any sort of upgrade but simply want to replace their broken halogen bulbs, the VisionPlus is a great option.
 They are cheap headlight bulbs that provide up to 60% more vision on the road than standard halogen bulbs and are much cheaper than OEM bulbs from the dealership.

 In terms of the features of the Philips VisionPlus, they include: